from104/qcalc/README.md

 - All functions operated with mouse and keyboard.
 - Copy and paste calculation results, etc.
 - Toggle window always on top
+- Choose whether to initialize the panel at startup
 - Thousand comma display
 - Fixed digits below the decimal point (no limit to 6 digits)
 - Records calculation results (up to 20)